I met and hired my future boss while attending a regional corporate kick-off for a company I was employed at in 2013.

 Great companies develop leaders.
 They are leadership factories.

 This does not happen by accident, but rather by design.
-In the global competitive marketplace companies find themselves in today, one cannot compete without developing quality leaders.
+In the globally competitive marketplace companies find themselves in today, one cannot compete without developing quality leaders.

 Leaders move on to the next company willing to rent them at exorbitant fees.